Welcome

 -Philadelphia Inquirer

-Oliver’s debut in 2018 with Michael Tilson Thomas and the San Francisco Symphony led to a re-engagement in the following season featuring Haydn’s D Major Cello Concerto.
-A recording of the performance was subsequently released by Warner Classics as part of highlights of MTT’s final season as music director.
-In June of 2020, Oliver released his debut album with pianist Xiaohui Yang, Frame of Mind: Fauré and Janáček, featuring the two cello and piano sonatas of Gabriel Fauré, as well as Leoš Janáček’s Pohádka (Fairy Tale).
+Oliver’s recordings include Haydn’s D Major Cello Concerto with the San Francisco Symphony and Michael Tilson Thomas, released by Warner Classics as part of highlights from MTT’s final season as music director.
+In June 2020, he released his debut album with pianist Xiaohui Yang, Frame of Mind: Fauré and Janáček, featuring the two cello and piano sonatas of Gabriel Fauré alongside Leoš Janáček’s Pohádka (Fairy Tale).

-Oliver’s awards include the Verbier Festival’s Jean-Nicolas Firmenich Prize in 2017, as well as top prizes in the Lutoslawski International Cello Competition, Klein Competition, and Stulberg Competition.
-He has been featured on PBS’s Now Hear This, NPR’s From the Top, the popular online interview series, Living the Classical Life, and more.
+Oliver is the recipient of the 2017 Verbier Festival Jean-Nicolas Firmenich Prize and top prizes at the Lutosławski International Cello Competition, the Klein International String Competition, and the Stulberg International String Competition.
+In 2025, he was selected for the Orpheum Foundation’s development program for young soloists.
+He has been featured on PBS’s Now Hear This, NPR’s From the Top, Deutschlandfunk, and German radio including WDR, HR, and ARD, as well as the online interview series Living the Classical Life.

-Born in 1997 in San Francisco, Oliver is a graduate of the Curtis Institute of Music and the Colburn School, where he studied with Carter Brey, Pamela Frank, Clive Greensmith, and Peter Wiley.
-He is now a student of Frans Helmerson in the professional studies program at the Kronberg Academy.
-These studies are funded by the Nanno Lenz patronage.
-Oliver plays on a Guadagnini cello which belonged to the great Italian cellist Antonio Janigro, on generous loan from the Janigro family.
+A graduate of the Curtis Institute of Music and the Colburn School, Oliver studied with Carter Brey, Pamela Frank, Clive Greensmith, and Peter Wiley.
+He is currently a student of Frans Helmerson in the Professional Studies Program at the Kronberg Academy, generously supported by the Nanno Lenz Patronage.
+He plays on a Guadagnini cello that once belonged to the great Italian cellist Antonio Janigro, on generous loan from the Janigro family.

 Oliver Herbert, Xiaohui Yang - Frame of Mind: Fauré and Janáček (Album Trailer)